Perth Mint Gold Token (PMGT) Achieves Market Capitalization of $563,672.37

-Perth Mint Gold Token (PMGT) traded flat against the US dollar during the 24-hour period ending at 10:00 AM Eastern on October 1st.
-One Perth Mint Gold Token token can currently be purchased for about $1,888.98 or 0.06198125 BTC on exchanges.
-In the last week, Perth Mint Gold Token has traded 0% higher against the US dollar.
-Perth Mint Gold Token has a market capitalization of $563,672.37 and approximately $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last 24 hours.
+Perth Mint Gold Token (PMGT) traded flat against the dollar during the 1 day period ending at 7:00 AM Eastern on October 4th.
+Perth Mint Gold Token has a market cap of $563,672.37 and $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last 24 hours.
+One Perth Mint Gold Token token can now be bought for $1,888.98 or 0.06198125 BTC on exchanges.
+In the last week, Perth Mint Gold Token has traded up 0% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.